jackrzhang/color-identifier/README.md

   * CYMK
   * XYZ
 4. User has options available to:
-  1. Restart the UI flow.
+  * Restart the UI flow.
+  * Select another color from the loaded image.

 ####tools
 1. HTML5 Canvas